mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 4. Delete a book record from BetterWorld Books Inventory
 5. Calculate average price of all books in BetterWorld Books Inventory

-## Languaged used for the database application:
+## Languages & platforms used for the database application:
 1. Python
 2. mysql.connector
+3. Terminal

 ## How to run database application:
 1. Ensure MySQL is running using your host user & password.
 Enter "BetterWorldBooksDB" to connect to the database.